 \textbf{Reward Distribution:} The philosophy for orchestrating the reward function $\mathcal{R}$ is based on our objective for training an agent that can safely and efficiently navigate in dense traffic while respecting other road agents in its neighborhood.
 To this end, we use four rules to determine the reward of a state.
-At every time step $t$, collision with any (conservative or aggressive) road-agent earns the ego vehicle $r_{C}$ points, lane changing earns $r_{LC}$, staying in the rightmost lane gives $r_{RL}$, and maintaining high speed earns $r_{HS}$:
+At every time step $t$, collision with any (conservative or aggressive) road-agent earns the ego-vehicle $r_{C}$ points, lane changing earns $r_{LC}$ points, staying in the rightmost lane gives $r_{RL}$ points, and maintaining high speed increases $r_{HS}$:

 \textbf{State Transition Probability:} The state transition matrix $\mathcal{T}$ boils down to a state transition probability $P(s^\prime|s)$, which is defined as the probability of beginning from a current state $s$ and arriving at a new state $s^\prime$.
-This probability is calculated by the kinematics of the simulator that depend on the underlying motion models (described further in Section~\ref{sec: Navigation_at_Runtime}), and thus it is equal to $1$, establishing a deterministic setting.
+This probability is calculated by the kinematics of the simulator, which depend on the underlying motion models (described further in Section~\ref{sec: Navigation_at_Runtime}), and thus it is equal to $1$, establishing a deterministic setting.

-\subsection{Reinforcement Learning-based Navigation}
+\subsection{Reinforcement Learning-Based Navigation}

-Learning to navigate autonomously in dense traffic environments is a difficult problem due to both the number of agents involved and the inherent uncertainty in their road behavior.
-The problem becomes even more challenging when the agents demonstrate varying behaviors, ranging from conservative behaviors, which can disrupt the smoothness of the traffic flow, to aggressive maneuvers, which increase the probability of an accident.
-We integrate these behaviors into the simulator through the use of CMetric and thereby generate more realistic traffic scenarios.
+Learning to navigate autonomously in dense traffic environments is a difficult problem due to both the number of agents involved and the uncertainty inherent in their road behavior.
+The problem becomes even more challenging when the agents demonstrate varying behaviors ranging from conservative behaviors, which can disrupt the smoothness of the traffic flow, to aggressive maneuvers, which increase the probability of an accident.
+We integrate these behaviors into the simulator using CMetric and thereby generate more realistic traffic scenarios.